AIMotionLab-SZTAKI/AIMotionLab-Virtual/CodeDocumentation.md

 ## scripts/build_scene.py

 Contains methods for building a scene with either GUI's or automatically from Motive stream.
 It uses a PassiveDisplay for visual representation, a SceneXmlGenerator to generate the model as xml, and three GUI's for adding buildings, drones, and payloads.
+At startup it loads the base xml model for pretty much all of the scenarios, that contains the 3D model of the 6th floor of Sztaki with the roundabout carpet.
+This xml gets included in all the generated xml's.
 For usage, see README.md.

 ### Methods